Nanojaw/FRAME/instructions.md

 # List of instructions for FRAME

 `set` sets or creates a variable.
 Usage: `set(var, value)` where var is the name of the variable and value is the value.
-Usable within Main and bodies
+Usable within Main and bodies.

 # Arithmetic
 `add` adds two or more values.
-Usage `add(value, value...)`.
-Usable in parameters
+Usable in parameters and structures.
+Usage `add(term, term...)`.

 `sub` subtracts two or more values.
-Usage `sub(value, value...)`.
-Usable in parameters
+Usable in parameters and structures.
+Usage `sub(term, term...)`.

-`mul` multiplies two or more values.
-Usage `mul(value, value...)`.
-Usable in parameters
+`mul` multiplies two or more value.
+Usable in parameters and structures.
+Usage `mul(factor, factor...)`.

 `div` divides two or more values.
-Usage `div(value, value...)` where the value is the divisor and previous quotient is the dividend, or value/value/value.
-Usable in parameters
+Usable in parameters and structures.
+Usage `div(dividend, divisor...)` where extra values are treated as divisors, which means: $$  { dividend \over divisor } \over extra $$

 `pow` powers a value by another.
-Usage `pow(value, value...)` where extra values act as power to the power
+Usable in parameters and structures.
+Usage `pow(base, exponent...)` where extra values act as power to the power.

+`rot` takes the root of a value.
+Usable in parameters and structures.
+Usage `rot(radicand, degree)`, and no additional values